Place House: History

 After the death in 1808 of William Esco Treffry, it was inherited together with the family estates by his nephew Joseph Thomas Austen, a bachelor, who lived there with his mother.
 He changed his name by deed poll to Joseph Treffry in 1836.
 The house at this time was in a state of disrepair.
 Starting in 1813, he undertook much rebuilding and renovation, the work continuing for about thirty years.
 In 1820 he rebuilt the high tower that Elizabeth Treffry had defended so staunchly.
 He tried to incorporate as much as possible of the Tudor structure into his new building.
 The house was inherited by the Rev Edward Treffry in the nineteenth century.
 He is said to have been preaching a sermon when a wrecked vessel was reported.
 Being keen to share in the spoils, he told his congregation to remain seated while he made his way to the porch.
 Then saying "Right, now we can all start fair", he joined his congregation in sprinting to the shore.

 The house

-Place House was designated as a Grade I listed building on 13 March 1951.
+Place was designated as a Grade I listed building on 13 March 1951.
 It is a large house built of stone, dating from the fifteenth and sixteenth centuries.
 The south front has two storeys, each with five windows, and a pair of ornamented early sixteenth century bay windows.
 There are external turrets and a large square tower at the west end with a corbelled and battlemented parapet.
 The tower was built to replace an earlier tower which fell in the eighteenth century.

 The garden

-Madeline Agar designed the garden at Place House in the 1920s.
+Madeline Agar designed the garden at Place in the 1920s.
 The rose garden and the rockery are still in existence.